Four Reasons to Join An (In)fertility Group

 3. LEARN FROM OTHERS

 It is said, "Knowledge is Power."
 The treatment of infertility is often diverse and complex.
 Educating yourself as to the wide variety of treatment approaches and options is important.
-A support group may open your eyes to new options and opportunities.
+Joining a group may open your eyes to new options and opportunities.

 coping-infertility-support-group.png